alexvpickering/alexvpickering.github.io/_posts/2016-08-01-drug-combinations.md

 Summary
 -------
 <br>
-In this post I demonstrated my approach to training a model to predict how gene expression changes in response to a drug combination based on the measured gene expression changes after treatment with the individual drugs.
-As compared to a model that simply averages the effects of the two individual treatments, the final model has both a lower error rate and a higher spearman correlation between predicted and measured treatment combinations.
+In this post I trained a model to predict gene expression changes in response to a drug combination based on the measured gene expression changes after treatment with the individual drugs.
+As compared to a model that simply averages the effects of the two individual treatments, the final model is more accurate at both classifying genes as up- or down- regulated and at ordering genes from the most down-regulated to the most up-regulated.
 To build this model, I employed the machine learning techniques of data augmentation and stacking.
 I may have also told a really bad fairy tale and made an awesome programming joke about pirates.